-Carnaval Many towns in Brazil throw a wild pre-Lenten bash, but Salvador and Rio are the best places to celebrate a few sleepless nights.
-Paraguay's Encarnación also stages a legendary party.
+Carnaval Many towns in Brazil throw a wild pre-Lenten bash, but Salvador and Rio are the best places to enjoy a few sleepless nights.
+Bolivia's Oruro and Paraguay's Encarnación also stage legendary parties.

-Festival y Mundial de Baile Learn some new moves at this massive tango festival in Buenos Aires in August.
+Tango BA Festival y Mundial Learn some new moves at this massive tango festival in Buenos Aires in August.

 Virgen de la Candelaria In Puno, Peru gives a thunderous street party for its patron saint.

-Fiesta del Santo Patrono de Moxos One of Bolivia's biggest bashes includes fireworks, dancing, feasts and wild costumes.
+Fiesta de Moxos One of Bolivia's biggest bashes includes fireworks, dancing, feasts and wild costumes.